 About Michael Anderson

-My painting process is an investigation into how the the action of painting can be distorted, hidden, exaggerated or otherwise modified by the interactions and properties of materials.
+My painting process is an investigation into how the action of painting can be distorted, hidden, exaggerated, negated or otherwise modified by the paint or surface it interacts with, how gestural traces may move after their application, and how this alters my intent and the way I navigate the formal elements of painting.